-The back of our banknote illustrates a weaver at his trade in French West Africa, There is a glorious tradition to the craft worldwide, and Africa is prominent.1
+The back of our banknote illustrates a weaver at his trade in French West Africa, There is a glorious tradition to the craft worldwide, and Africa is prominent.

 Our banknote is a relic of the sins of the past.
 It is testament to changing sensibilities that the story of this banknote would stun many in our modern word.
 But, none the less, that same story, represented by this banknote, haunts a billion people to this day.

-European political and economic rivalries led to what has come to be known as The Scramble for Africa 3 in the concluding decades of the 1800s.
+in the concluding decades of the 1800s.
 With the advances in the Age of Industrialization, the formerly challenging logistics of transportation and communication and resource development became simpler, and consequently, more far reaching.
 Nations vied with one another for resources and safe trade routes and secure lines of communication.
 Military bases were sought to secure those routes, such as Britain’s to its colony in India.
 In addition to such hard assets, politicians coveted colonial possessions for prestige on the world stage and as negotiating chips in the world game.
 To avoid war over territories, Bismarck of Germany, prompted by the Portuguese and supported by the British, called a meeting of interested nations to resolve differences and competing interests.
-This became known as the Berlin Conference of 1884.4
+This became known as the Berlin Conference of 1884.

 King Mohammed VI is featured on the front of the 2005 series banknote.
 Born the oldest son to Hassan II, Mohammed was named Heir Apparent and Crown Prince on the day of his birth in 1963.
 On July 23, 1999, he ascended the throne upon the death of his father and reigns as king to this day.